VAT and overseas goods sold directly to customers in the UK

 Overseas sellers making supplies of zero-rated goods

-- which goods are outside the scope of VAT
+- goods are outside the scope of VAT

 The normal rules for the content and format of VAT invoices will apply.